Talk to us?

 General Medicine Answer: 1

-What is the primary function of alpha-fetoprotein in the body?
+What is the primary function of the pancreatic islets in relation to Zollinger Ellison syndrome?

 Which of the following is NOT a function of fibrinogen in the coagulation cascade?